 Doll eyes can have a surprising number of color, shape, design and sized pupil/iris combinations.
 Eyes that have a traditional round, black pupils are considered 'regular', while eyes with unusually shaped pupils, no pupils, or with non-black pupils are considered 'special'.
 Some companies will offer a very limited stock, while others allow full customization, including pupil, iris, and the ring around the iris to have individually chosen colors.

 Dome height refers to the depth of the eye.
 Some eyes have high/rounded domes, meaning that the colored part of the eye protrudes from the "white" or sclera.
 This gives the eyes a bit more depth from the shadow the high dome would cast and versatility in appearance most of the time, as some find this gives the doll a "following" eye effect.
 Others have flat domes, allowing for a closer fit to the eyewell.
 This produces less shadows on the iris/pupils and has somewhat less depth as the higher domes, but is suitable for those who wish for the full color of the iris to show more.

-Sizes are generally measured in mm (millimeter), with the primary measurement being the radius or width of the entire eye.
+Sizes are generally measured in mm (millimeter), with the primary measurement being the diameter or width of the entire eye.
 Some manufacturers offer more than one iris width, such as 18mm/10mm (entire eye/iris) and 18mm/9mm.
 Different head sculpts require different eye sizes, though sometimes an alternate size can be used to make the doll seem more alert, lifelike, or mature (smaller) or doe-eyed/childlike (larger).
 The most common eyes range from 8mm to 20mm.
 Usually, a company will list on the doll's sale page what size of eyes the doll can wear.